freenas/freenas-docs/userguide/system.rst

 ----

 %brand% supports a ZFS feature known as multiple boot environments.
-With multiple boot environments, the process of updating the operating system becomes a low-risk operation.
+With multiple boot environments, the process of the operating system becomes a low-risk operation.
 The updater automatically creates a snapshot of the current boot environment and adds it to the boot menu before applying the update.
 If the update fails, reboot the